net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ![](http://i.imgur.com/DJy03zo.png)

 ## Can I do rendezvous?
-Yes, but it's a bit tricky because we don't have (yet) a plotting frame that helps with this.
-[This video](https://www.youtube.com/watch?v=uWTsh1KswDg) shows how it can be done (near the end).
+Yes; we have a plotting frame for that, target-centred local-vertical, local-horizontal, which is a fan favourite.
+See [this guide](https://github.com/mockingbirdnest/Principia/wiki/A-guide-to-performing-low-orbit-rendezvous).

 # Getting Help
 ## IRC channel